makandra/assignable_values/README.md

     song = Song.new(:genre => 'pop')
     song.humanized_genre # => 'Pop music'

+Or you can retrieve the humanized version of any given value by passing it as an argument:

+    song.humanized_genre('rock') # => 'Rock music'

 When obtaining a list of assignable values, each value will have a method `#humanized` that returns the translation:

     song.assignable_genres.first           # => "pop"